jlove29/js-factoring/README.md

     node disj.js

 You can change the propositions in the disjunction in the variable `p`.
+It also works with a single proposition in the disjunction, i.e. `p=['a']`.

 ------